usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Manger on McNichols_, by Boldy James, Sterling Toles
 - _Wide Awake_, by Mechatok
-- _Liminality / Dream State Return_, by Elder
-- _The Spiritual Sound_, by Agriculture
+- _Haram_, by Armand Hammer, The Alchemist
+- _HUMAN ERROR CLUB AT KENNY'S HOUSE_, by HUMAN ERROR CLUB, Kenny Segal

 </details>